-Stephen Hammond: What progress her Department has made on giving summer-born and premature children the right to start reception at the age of five.
+Stephen Hammond: To ask the Secretary of State for Education, what progress his Department has made on giving summer-born and premature children the right to start reception at the age of five.